 You should encourage your bearded dragon to go to the bathroom and give it a warm bath.
 This will help to wash out the toxins from its system.

-4. Let Your Beardy Drink a Lot of Water
+4. Let Your Beardie Drink a Lot of Water

 It is crucial to give your lizard friend a lot of drinking water to help flush out the toxins.
 Now that the beardie can’t drink much water on its own, use a syringe to help it drink a lot of water to wash out or dilute the poison as fast as possible.